TikZlings/Extravaganza2020/README.md

   - Vermeer: The Allegory of Painting
   - Leonardo: Annunciation
   - Claude Lorrain: Landscape with St Paula of Rome Embarking at Ostia

+- Travel of Napoleon Coati (Pyramides etc) with ABBA "Waterloo"